 This post contains affiliate links see *disclosure for details if you wish

 These are the most effective ways I have found to treat croup!

 - Use a cold mist humidifier in your child’s room, you can also use a warm one but the cold one is safer if your child happens to play with it.

-- If breathing is difficult at night or in morning take your child outside in the cold air or in the bathroom with hot shower running for ten minutes.
+- If breathing is difficult at night or in the morning take your child outside in the cold air or in the bathroom with a hot shower running for ten minutes.

 - Give your child Motrin if they are over a year old or Tylenol to help ease the swelling in their throat.